VideoPASTA: 7K Preference Pairs That Matter for Video-LLM Alignment: -0.2ex VideoPASTA

 \subsection{Preference Data Filtering}

-We generate three adversarial examples for each failure mode (spatial, temporal, cross-frame) per query and use Qwen2.5-32B~\cite{yang2024qwen2} as a lightweight verification step to ensure the adversarial examples are genuinely incorrect.
-We prompt Qwen2.5-32B with a textual comparison task to verify that each adversarial example introduces a deliberate misalignment rather than simply rephrasing the correct answer (prompt provided in Appendix, Figure~\ref{fig:preference-data-filter}).
+We generate three adversarial examples for each failure mode per query and use an open-source LLM, Qwen2.5-32B~\cite{yang2024qwen2} as a lightweight verification step to ensure the adversarial examples are genuinely incorrect.
+We prompt Qwen2.5-32B with a textual comparison task to verify that each adversarial example introduces a deliberate misalignment rather than simply rephrasing the correct answer.
 Adversaries that are too similar to the aligned samples or lack clear contradictions are discarded and regenerated.
-Similarly, we perform a ``sanity check'' on preferred responses to ensure they correctly align with the queries without errors.
+Similarly, we perform a ``sanity check'' on aligned responses to ensure they correctly align with the queries without errors.
 This filtering process creates preference pairs that accurately represent the targeted failure modes, enabling more precise alignment during DPO.